Online MBA Curriculum

 Study Abroad Opportunities

 Experience a new country, while forging stronger connections with the Seattle University network: Online MBA students have the option of taking a study tour course in place of OMBA 5310.
 For two weeks, students will learn about international business topics alongside students in our on-campus programs.
 Each trip will have at least one 3-credit class associated with it.
 The course subjects and locations vary every year, but previous trips have included China, the European Union, Peru, and Italy.
-Learn more about upcoming trips on Seattle Albers study abroad page.
+Learn more about upcoming trips on Seattle U Albers study abroad page.

-OMBA 5205 Teams and Decision-Making (4 credits)
+OMBA 5011 Teams, Leadership, and Decision-Making (4 credits)

 OMBA 5050 Corporate Financial Management (3 credits)